bharatmakvana247/laravel8-import-command/README.md

 # laravel8-import-command
-The examplae is developed in Laravel 8 for the custom import command to import the records directly in the database.
+The example is developed in Laravel 8 for the custom import command to import the records directly in the database.

 ## How to run the example